thelookoutway/jobs/rails-software-engineer/README.md

 # Responsibilities

-- You will contribute to our evolving product and its business model.
 - You will have a safe environment to craft and deliver high quality, delightful software.
 - You will automate repetitive tasks and you will sharpen internal tools to keep us running smoothly.
 - You will mentor other Engineers by providing them with technical guidance, ideas, and feedback.
 - You will occasionally need to respond to system outages after hours, but we go to lengths to make this a rarity.
+- You will contribute to our evolving product and its business model.
+We have an open pitching process and go to great lengths to make it sustainable for everyone to graze and contribute to business decisions.
 - You will keep our users safe, our product secure, and promote a safe and sustainable working environment.

 # Requirements